Basketball continues to be one of the most popular sports in the U.S.

 By prioritizing the development and maintenance of courts, communities can make sure that basketball remains accessible to players of all ages, encouraging a love for the game and promoting healthy lifestyles.

-For more updates on sports and facilities, be sure to Subscribe to Sports Planning Guide for FREE and get even more tips, news and information for sports tourism.
+For more updates on sports and facilities, be sure to Download our Where2Play Indoors Facility Guide for FREE and Subscribe to Sports Planning Guide for FREE and get even more tips, news and information for sports tourism.

 By Reid Solberg